 Departure: Daily departures from Mae Sot; participants need to stay the preceding evening in Mae Sot in order to join this tour.

-Fitness Level: This expedition is recommended for experienced hikers in good physical condition.
+Fitness Level: This expedition is recommended for hikers in good physical condition.

-- Enjoy a swim in Thailand’s most impressive waterfall, Nam Tok Thi Lo Su and camp overnight in the forestry park
+- Enjoy a swim in Thailand’s largest waterfall, Nam Tok Thi Lo Su, as well as a majestic secret waterfall

 (Meals: L, D)

 DAY TWO – Jungle trek to Thi Lo Su waterfall

 Wake up to the sun shining through the jungle trees and enjoy breakfast before continuing the journey to Thi Lo Su waterfall; trek 8km (mostly uphill/jeep track) to reach the Thi Lo Su Forestry Headquarters where we camp the night.
 Eat lunch before walking 30 minutes to the magnificent Thi Lo Su Waterfall.
 Admire this unique, multi-tiered waterfall and spend the afternoon swimming in the refreshing pools.
 Later return to the headquarters for another Thai dinner served by your guides; sit back and enjoy your surroundings amidst Umphang Wildlife sanctuary.